 In Germany, planning and construction are tendered separately.
 Construction services are only awarded on the basis of detailed implementation planning.
 Internationally, this procedure is unusual.
 It does create independence in planning for the client.
 However, it does not allow the know-how and expertise of the executing companies to be utilized.
 A great deal of potential for innovation, cost savings, sustainability and acceleration is lost due to the fact that the organization of the construction process (logistics, use of machinery, prefabrication) does not take into account the needs and capabilities of the companies.
 In addition, a great deal of time is lost due to the implementation of (at least two) award procedures for both the planning and the construction services as well as for the familiarization of the respective contractors.
 At the same time, projects can be designed more quickly, with less conflict and more economically if the expertise of the construction industry is integrated right from the planning stage.
 The simplest instrument is to award the construction services on the basis of a functional service description.
 This formulates the procurement objectives and opens up competition for the most economical solution.
 If the client wishes to retain more influence, he can choose the two-phase model.
 In this model, the contractor is engaged at an early stage and the planning is developed in the first stage after the contract is awarded in a dialog between the planner, contractor and client.
 Only if the planning objectives are achieved does the contract enter the second stage and the construction company implements the construction project thus concretized at a lump sum price without a new award.
 Other models, such as the alliance model, go even further, but require the client to be heavily involved in the planning and construction phase.
 Information on the integration of construction into planning can be found in the report “Integration of construction into planning” by the German Construction Industry Federation.

 In Germany, construction services are awarded by trade.
 This can also slow down projects and impair their profitability.
 The original aim of the regulation, the protection of SMEs, helps the broad project business, but is an obstacle to the rapid realization of essential infrastructure.
 In terms of public procurement law, bundled awarding and implementation is much easier than is generally assumed.
-The client can formulate its procurement objectives in such a way that only holistic implementation is possible, for example because sustainability, acceleration and operation are comprehensively required.
+The client can formulate its procurement objectives in such a way that only holistic realization is possible, for example because sustainability, acceleration and operation are comprehensively required.
+In this case, the only option is often to award the contract to a general contractor.
 If technical and economic reasons are documented and the awards are structured in such a way that medium-sized consortia can also participate, the general contractor award can often also be justified in other cases.
 Information on the permissibility and design of the JV model can be found in KOWID’s and KPMG Law’s guidelines on JV awards.

 Procurement procedures sometimes lead to a standstill between the project idea and planning as well as between planning and project realization.
 From a legal perspective, this does not have to be the case.
 The minimum deadlines in procurement procedures add up to just 40 days in open procedures and 65 days in negotiated procedures.
 There is potential for acceleration above all through high transparency, great simplicity, stringent scheduling and task allocation.
 Even negotiated procedures, which should be standard in all complex projects, can be successfully completed in three to four months.